tezos-reward-distributor-organization/tezos-reward-distributor/docs/run.rst

     Node potentially with protocol prefix especially if TLS encryption is used.
 Default value: ``http://127.0.0.1:8732``.
 This is the main Tezos node used by the client for RPC queries and operation injections.

 ``-P --reward_data_provider <rpc|prpc|tzstats|tzkt>``
     Source that provides all needed data for reward calculations.
-Default value: ``prpc``.
-If you prefer to use your own local node, defined with the ``-A`` option, for getting reward data you must set this option to ``rpc`` (the local node must be an archive node in this case).
-If you prefer using a public RPC node, please set the node URL using the ``-Ap`` option.
-An alternative for providing reward data is ``tzstats``, but pay attention for license in case of COMMERCIAL use!
+Default value: ``tzkt`` (TzKT API).
+Set to ``rpc`` to use your own local node defined with the ``-A`` flag, (it must be an ARCHIVE node in this case).
+Set to ``prpc`` to use a public RPC node defined with the ``-Ap`` flag.
+An alternative for providing reward data is ``tzstats``, but pay attention for license in case of commercial use!

 ``-Ap --node_addr_public <url>``
     Public node base URL.
-Default value: ``https://mainnet-tezos.giganode.io``.
-This argument will only be used in case the provider is set to `prpc`.
+Default is ``https://mainnet-tezos.giganode.io``.
+This argument will only be used in case the reward provider is set to ``prpc``.
 This node will only be used to query reward data and delegator list.
-It must be an archive node.
+It must be an ARCHIVE node.

 ``-r --reports_base <path>``
     Directory to create reports.
 Default value: ``~/pymnt/reports``.